 - Ndakinna Education Center

-Contact Sarah Signorino at email@example.com or 716-888-2424 for more information about Winter Service Week or Alternative Spring Break.
+Contact Sarah Signorino at firstname.lastname@example.org or 716-888-2424 for more information about our domestic service-immersion experiences.

-Our Alumni Service and Immersion Program is open to Canisius Alumni, Faculty/Staff and friends of the college.
+Our Alumni Service and Immersion Program is open to Canisius Alumni, Faculty/Staff and Friends of the college.
 This popular program includes direct service to the poor and various cultural immersion experiences.
-Our group has been a mixed population of recent graduates to graduates from the 1960s.
+We have had a diverse group from recent graduates to alumni from the 1960s.

-Contact Joe Van Volkenburg at firstname.lastname@example.org or 716-888-2875 for more information about the Alumni Service and Immersion Program to New Orleans.
+Contact Joe Van Volkenburg at email@example.com or 716-888-2875 for more information about our alumni service-immersion experience.